blueabeer/cybersecurity-home-lab-nmap/README.md

 - Virtual Lab Setup (VirtualBox)
 - Basic SOC Analyst Thinking
 - Nmap & Netcat usage

+- # Security Insight
+Open ports and exposed services can be entry points for attackers if not properly secured or monitored.

 #  Outcome
 This project demonstrates foundational cybersecurity skills in network reconnaissance, service analysis, and virtual lab setup suitable for SOC-level understanding.